 Railroad Creek Chamber Music Festival

-The Railroad Creek Chamber Music Festival will bring together string chamber music enthusiasts to read, practice, and perform music in the beauty of the Cascade Mountains.
-An ensemble of professional players will be in residence for coaching and making music with participants.
+The Railroad Creek Chamber Music Festival brings together string chamber music enthusiasts to read and perform music in the beauty of the Cascade Mountains.
+Addition of woodwinds depends on balance of instrumentation and is at the discretion of the Festival directors.

 Music has always been part of Nancy Winder’s life.
 She started violin at age 10 and studied in Seattle with E.C.
 Knutson and Marilyn Garner.
-At St. Olaf College she played violin in the orchestra, switching to viola her junior year, studying both with M. Beatrix Lien.
-Nancy also studied viola with Donald McInnes, and has played with many of the amateur/semi-professional orchestras in the Seattle area.
-She has played a lot in church and, in her other life as a parish pastor; she strongly encouraged the involvement of instrumentalists in the worship life of the community.
-She first came to Holden on volunteer staff in 1971 with her guitar and her violin, and since then she’s always enjoyed the wonderful opportunities to make music at Holden and is very happy to help plan the first annual Railroad Creek Music Festival.
+She played in Seattle Public School All-City orchestras, but never auditioned for the Seattle Youth Symphony because they rehearsed on Saturdays and she wanted to ski.
+Turned out string-playing was the higher skill!
+At St. Olaf College she played violin in the orchestra, switching to viola her junior year.
+She studied both with M. Beatrix Lien.
+She brought her guitar along when she came to Holden on volunteer staff in 1971, and was surprised and excited to see all the other instruments and musical styles in the Village!
+She returned that summer with her violin, and has been bringing her violin and now viola with her whenever she comes to Holden.
+There are always wonderful opportunities to make music!
+Nancy also studied viola with Donald McInnes, and has played with most of the amateur/semi-professional orchestras in the Seattle area.
+She also has played a lot in church and, in her other life as a parish pastor, she strongly encouraged the involvement of instrumentalists in the worship life of the community.
+And yes, she has played viola in her vestments!
+She is excited to be part of the planning for the First Annual Railroad Creek Chamber Music Festival.